-- submits a negative drug test.
-Further offenses will receive ten (10) days suspension and a recommendation for expulsion.
-The recommendation for expulsion could be dropped if a student again enters a substance abuse treatment program. - Selling drugs will be punished by a 10-day suspension and a recommendation for expulsion. - F. Vaping Any student caught in the act of inhaling (vaping) or in the possession of an electronic vaporizer, ecigarette or other vaping paraphernalia, will be subjected to discipline as stated under VIOLATIONS, (E) Illegal substances in the Student code of Conduct under Discipline in the Student Handbook. - G. Tobacco Possess or use tobacco products in any form or material to light tobacco will be subjected to discipline as stated under VIOLATIONS, (E) Illegal substances in the Student code of Conduct under Discipline in the Student Handbook. - H. Insubordination Defy the valid authority of teachers, administrators, or other school personnel; or be disrespectful of teachers, administrators, or other school personnel; fail to comply with the reasonable directions of teachers, administrators or other school personnel; or be insubordinate - I. Attendance Be truant or absent from school without proper cause. - J. Repeated Tardiness Students are to be in class on time.
-Teachers will assign a detention to any student who has been tardy to class three (3) times in a grading period. - K. Disruption of School Engage in any activity or manner of conduct, either passive or active, that would disrupt or interfere with the operation of the school or any part of the school process including curricular, extracurricular, or co-curricular activities. - L. Profane or Improper Language Use of profanity, abusive language, or obscene gestures, including indecent exposure, not conducive to the school environment, or possess or transmit (personally or electronically) pornographic or any other offensive material.
-This includes pornographic material on cell phones and other personal electronic devices. - M. False Alarms A student shall not cause, attempt to cause, or have any involvement with any false alarm or threat that might cause panic or disruption to the school. - N. Unauthorized Material Possess, transmit, or display any underground publications, party promotions, or any other unauthorized material that could be disruptive to the school. - O. Harassment A student shall not harass, intimidate, disparage, incite, provoke, or threaten any other student or school employee or otherwise disrupt the school environment.
-The North Fork Board of Education has a zero-tolerance policy in reference to sexual or any other type of harassment.
+Vaping - Any student caught in the act of inhaling (vaping) or in the possession of an electronic vaporizer, e-cigarette or other vaping paraphernalia, will be subjected to discipline as stated under Drugs and Alcohol in the Student code of Conduct.
+Students suspected of vaping will be wanded and their locker and personal belongings will be searched.

+Tobacco - Possess or use tobacco products in any form or material to light tobacco will be subjected to discipline as stated under Drugs & Alcohol in the Student code of Conduct.
+Insubordination - Defy the valid authority of teachers, administrators, or other school personnel; or be disrespectful of teachers, administrators, or other school personnel; fail to comply with the reasonable directions of teachers, administrators or other school personnel; or be insubordinate Attendance - Be truant or absent from school without proper cause.

+Repeated Tardiness - Students are to be in class on time.
+Teachers will assign a detention to any student who has been tardy to class on the fourth tardy in a grading period.
+See Attendance Policy.

+Disruption of School - Engage in any activity or manner of conduct, either passive or active, that would disrupt or interfere with the operation of the school or any part of the school process including curricular, extracurricular, or co-curricular activities.

+Profane or Improper Language - Use of profanity, abusive language, or obscene gestures, including indecent exposure, not conducive to the school environment, or possess or transmit

+(personally, or electronically) pornographic or any other offensive material.
+This includes pornographic material on cell phones and other personal electronic devices.

+False Alarms - A student shall not cause, attempt to cause, or have any involvement with any false alarm or threat that might cause panic or disruption to the school.

+Unauthorized Material - Possess, transmit, or display any underground publications, party promotions, or any other unauthorized material that could be disruptive to the school.

+Harassment - A student shall not harass, intimidate, disparage, incite, provoke, or threaten any other student or school employee or otherwise disrupt the school environment.
 Sexual harassment includes, but is not limited to, unwelcome sexual advances or any form of improper physical contact or sexual remark.
 Harassment or intimidation includes slurs; profanity; written information; denigrating remarks or actions; obscene gestures; the wearing or display of insignia, signs, buttons, clothing, or apparel; or other verbal conduct including, but not limited to, those based on race, color, national origin, ancestry, citizenship, religion, sexual orientation, handicap, age or sex that have the purpose of: